kpf5297/stm32-uart-driver-plus/CONFIGURATION_GUIDE.md

 2. Implement your own mutex/semaphore wrappers in `uart_driver_config.h`
 3. Define custom tick and critical section macros

-### Mixed HAL/LL Usage:
+### Mixed HAL usage:
-You can use HAL for some peripherals and LL for others:

-1. Configure only UART driver to use LL: modify abstraction layer
-2. Keep other peripherals using HAL
-3. Be careful about clock configuration consistency
+This repository and the driver are HAL-only.
+If you need to mix HAL with other approaches, be sure to keep clock configuration and IRQ handling consistent.

 ### Real-time Applications:
 For hard real-time requirements:

-1. Use LL drivers for deterministic timing
+1. Choose appropriate HAL/DMA configurations and avoid blocking in high-priority interrupts
 2. Set appropriate FreeRTOS task priorities
-3. Consider using static memory allocation
+3. Consider using static memory allocation when possible
 4. Minimize interrupt disable time in critical sections